EuroLinux/comps-xml-el8/README.md

 ## About DocType line

-Right now we remove `DOCTYPE` line, but if any client or user make request and prove that there is edge-case that require that line we will add it.
+Right now, we remove the `DOCTYPE` line, but if any client or user makes a request and prove that there is an edge-case that require that line, we will add it.